A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Related Works

-Cascade classifier has long been used in traditional object detection tasks, such as the classical Haar cascade classifer in face detection~\cite{viola2001rapid}.
-Cascade strategy is also introduced in object detection neural networks~\cite{ouyang2017chained, shivajirao2019mask}, which train a sequence of detectors stage by stage with increasing IoU thresholds.
+Cascade classifier has been used in traditional object detection tasks, such as the classical Haar cascade classifer in face detection~\cite{viola2001rapid}.
+Cascade strategy is also introduced in object detection neural networks~\cite{ouyang2017chained, shivajirao2019mask}, which train a sequence of detectors stage by stage with increasing intersection over union (IoU) thresholds.
 Cascade detection networks often reject easy negative samples like background at early stages for better detection and faster inference.
-Since large number of obvious negative samples at early stages are discarded, it reduced the computational and memory cost because those discarded samples are not required to go through deeper layers. \cite{huang2017multi-scale} uses a multi-scale network architecture and trains multiple classifiers with varying resource demands to improve the average accuracy.
-For semantic segmentation task, a deep layer cascade method is proposed~\cite{li2017not} in which earlier convolution layers are trained to handle easy regions, and the harder regions are fed to the deep layers for segmentation.
+Since a large number of obvious negative samples are discarded at early stages, it reduces the computational and memory cost because those discarded samples are no longer paticipating the calculation in deeper layers.
+Huang et al. \cite{huang2017multi-scale} uses a multi-scale network architecture and trains multiple classifiers with varying resource demands to improve the average accuracy.
+For semantic segmentation task, Li et al. \cite{li2017not} proposes a deep layer cascade method, in which earlier convolution layers are trained to handle easy regions, while the hard regions are fed to the deep layers for segmentation.